 Adding slide numbers in PowerPoint, on the face of it, is pretty easy.
 In fact PowerPoint provides a wealth of ways to add page numbers onto your slides; however, some of these methods don’t always work.
-So if you’re at the end of your tether and you just can’t get those pesky numbers to show up on your slides, here are all the ways you can add slide numbers in PowerPoint.
+So if you’re at the end of your tether and you just can’t get those pesky numbers to show up on your slides, here’s how you can add slide numbers in PowerPoint in three ways.

 Before we dig in with our first method, it’s worth saying I don’t know why using some of these options don’t work every time, but hopefully one of these ways will be the secret to magicking that oh-so elusive number on your slide, and save you the editability nightmare of adding them all in manually to a 207 slide deck.

-The simplest way to insert a slide number in PowerPoint is to navigate to the ‘Insert’ tab, and then click the icon to ‘Insert Slide Number’.
+The simplest way to add a slide number in PowerPoint is to navigate to the ‘Insert’ tab, and then click the icon to ‘Insert Slide Number’.

 Clicking this option opens a pop-up where you check ‘Slide Number’ and then ‘Apply to all’

-Step 2: Add footers in the Slide Master
+Method 2: How to add footers in the Slide Master

 If step one didn’t work, let’s level up our slide number skills.
 Navigate to the View tab, and then open the Slide Master.
 Once you’re in the Slide Master you’ll notice that you still have the Insert Slide Number option you did in the normal PowerPoint view.
 For some reason of explicit wizardry, this option doesn’t work.

 When you open up the Slide Master it will default onto the page layout for the page you we’re viewing in the normal view.
 If you are struggling to get slide numbers on this page it could be because the ‘Footers’ option isn’t checked.
 Checking this should bring up a number of pre-programmed footers on your slide.